knoid/smart-agnc/README.md

 # Smart AT&T Global Network Client

 This tries to create a seamless VPN connection between you and your enterprise.
-This consists of tray icon it keeps you connected whenever possible.
+It consists of tray icon and tries to keep you connected whenever possible.

 ## Prerequisites